 - Add a couple tablespoons of tomato paste or tahini paste to the mixture.

-- Using a burger mold will help you tightly compress the burgers and help them stick together.
+- Using a burger mold will allow you to tightly compress the burgers and help them stick together.

 - Add breadcrumbs, rolled oats or wheat germ to help absorb excess water.
 Add in small amounts and check consistency.

-- Finish with Burger buns pickles, tomatoes, avocado, ketchup - whatever you use on your burger!
+- Burger fixins' buns, pickles, tomatoes, avocado, ketchup - whatever you use on your burger!

 - Using a Vitamix Blender or your food processor, begin by chopped the nuts.
-It's best to do them in a couple of separate batches because if you put too many in at once it will gum-up the machine.
+It's best to do them in several separate batches because if you put too many in at once it will gum-up the machine.
 Pulse and process them into a fine powder.
 When complete, put them into a large bowl.

 - Shredded the carrots and add them to the bowl along with all of the spices.
 Mix everything well and shape them into burger patties.